 Counties which have a dental clinic are identified with blue or white

 Public health dental clinics provide clinical dental services to segments of the population that would otherwise not receive care.
-The clinics provide dental services for children under the age of 21 that are enrolled in TennCare and children who are uninsured.
-The clinics also provide emergency care and limited continued dental care for uninsured adults.
-Dental clinics housed within local health departments are located in 53 of 89 rural counties and in four of the six metropolitan regions.
+The clinics provide basic dental services and emergency care for uninsured adults and children.
+The clinics also provide services for TennCare members.
+Dental clinics housed within local health departments are located in 45 of 89 rural counties and in four of the six metropolitan regions.
 Clinical dental services are provided on a part-time or full-time basis, depending on the location.
 Specific information on availability of services or eligibility guidelines can be obtained from the local health department in the county of interest.